corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/api-contract-constraints.md

 logic provided by the apps.

 Hash and zone whitelist constraints are left over from earlier Corda versions before Signature Constraints were implemented.
-They make it harder to upgrade applications than when using signature constraints, so they’re best avoided.
+They make it harder to upgrade applications than when using signature constraints, so they're best avoided.

 ### Signing CorDapps for use with Signature Constraints